Soil Health Toolkit - FIC

 Regional calibration of soil health indicators is iterative and is now available for most indicators through the NRCS Soil Testing Conservation Activity 216.

-Recognize Soil Health Resource Concerns
+Recognize and Address Soil Health Resource Concerns

 Once the properties of the soil have been identified through in-field or laboratory assessment, one can begin to address soil health resource concerns.
 NRCS defines a resource concern as “an existing or expected degradation of the soil, water, air, plant, or animal resource base to the extent that the sustainability or intended use of the resource is impaired.”
+Soil resource concerns include compaction, organic matter depletion, soil organism habitat loss or degradation, and aggregate instability.

 These concerns can be addressed through soil health management planning.
 There are both short-term and long-term management options for improving soil health.
 For example, if the soil displays poor aggregate stability, this could be addressed immediately by incorporating fresh organic materials into the soil, using shallow-rooted crops or cover crops in these areas, and adding manure, green manure, or mulch to the field.
 Longer-term means of improving aggregate stability include reducing tillage, using surface mulch on fields, and rotating sod crops with mycorrhizal host plants.
-Once the appropriate management practices have been implemented in the field, the next steps are to observe the effects of the new practices and adapt management practices as needed.
+Once the appropriate management practices have been implemented in the field, the next steps are to observe the effects of the new practices and fine tune practices as needed.
 Conducting soil health assessments periodically allows for ongoing improvement to soil health as management practices are further refined and continually adapted to address the current conditions of the soil.

 Beyond helping to address resource constraints, a soil assessment can also: